spectrocloud/librarium/packages/docs/content/04-clusters.md

 Spectro Cloud provides VM images for cluster compute infrastructure out of the box for the most recent versions of operating systems such as Ubuntu, CentOS, RHEL.
 These images are security hardened based on the respective CIS Benchmarks.
 Kubernetes components such as kubelet, kubeadm, etc. are pre-installed in these images.
 The specific image for a cluster is derived from the Operating System and Kubernetes packs configured in the cluster profile.

-The out of the box images are hotes either in the public cloud (AWS - AMI, Azure - VHD) or Spectro Cloud's storage repository (vSphere - OVA).
+The out of the box images are hosted either in the public cloud (AWS - AMI, Azure - VHD) or Spectro Cloud's storage repository (vSphere - OVA).
 During provisioning, the image is copied (if missing) to the desired cloud region or downloaded onto a private datacenter.

 #  Customization